Impossibility as a Defense to a Child Support Felony

-Today, the Michigan Supreme Court ruled 4-3 that for the first time, people charged with a crime for failing to pay child support can defend themselves by showing it was “impossible” for them to come up with money.
+Today, the Michigan Supreme Court ruled 4-3 that for the first time, people charged with a crime for failing to pay child support can defend themselves by showing it was “impossible” for them to come up with the money.
 The case is People v.
-Likine
+Likine.

 Believe me, prosecutors will continue to relentlessly prosecute these cases.
 Judges will continue to unforgivingly punish those people who had the ability to pay and failed or refused to do so.
 The benefit is that those individuals who wanted to pay, made genuine, good faith efforts to pay, but it was verifiably impossible for them to pay would not be criminalized.
 Defendants are still statutorily precluded from using “inability to pay” as a defense (MCL 750.165).

 Counties that are known for overzealous prosecution include Oakland County, Wayne County, and Macomb County.
 A great criminal defense attorney that handles child support felony cases will do what is necessary to get the case dismissed, negotiate an extraordinary plea bargain, and/or convince a judge to give an extremely lenient sentence.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.